yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 ## Theorem 1.
+**Differential operation which is outside the expected value go inside the expected value calculation.**
 <p align="center"> <img src="./img/theorem1.png" alt="MLE" width="80%" height="80%"/> </p>

 **NOTE**: the key aspect of both expressions for the gradient is that their are no terms of the form **d^pi(s)'s derivative with respect theta** : the effect of policy changes on the distribution of states does not appear.